doubleangels/redact/README.md

 ---

-## Features
+## Key Features:

-- **Complete Privacy Protection:**
+- **Complete Privacy Protection & EXIF Cleaner:**
-  Remove hidden metadata that can reveal your location, device information, and personal details.
+  Remove all metadata including GPS location data, device information, timestamps, and personal details hidden in your media files.

-- **Metadata Viewer:**
+- **Metadata Viewer & Inspector:**
-  Easily view all hidden metadata in your files before deciding what to remove.
+  Easily scan and view all hidden EXIF data in your photos and videos before completely removing it.

-- **Share Sheet Integration:**
-  Easily share files to Redact and get back clean files ready to share further.

-- **Intuitive Interface:**
+- **User-Friendly Privacy Interface:**
-  One-tap metadata removal makes protecting your privacy simple and quick.
+  One-tap complete metadata removal makes protecting your digital privacy simple, quick, and accessible for everyone.

-- **Batch Processing:**
+- **Bulk Photo & Video Processing:**
-  Clean multiple photos and videos at once, saving you time and effort.
+  Clean multiple media files simultaneously, saving you time while enhancing your online privacy protection.

 - **Original Quality Preservation:**
-  Remove metadata without compromising the quality of your media files.
+  Remove all metadata without compressing or degrading your photos and videos - maintain full image quality.

-- **100% Local Processing:**
+- **100% Local & Secure Processing:**
-  All processing happens on your device - your data never leaves your phone.
+  All data cleaning happens directly on your device - your personal information never leaves your phone or connects to external servers.

-- **No Ads & Open-Source:**
+- **Ad-Free & Open-Source Privacy Tool:**
-  Committed to privacy with no advertising and fully transparent code.
+  Committed to transparency with no advertising, tracking, or data collection.
+Our code is fully open-source for community verification.

+- **Android Share Sheet Integration:**
+  Seamlessly clean files from any app via Android's share menu and get back completely privacy-protected files ready to share.

-EXIF metadata can include GPS coordinates, date/time information, device details, camera settings, and even unique identifiers.
-Redact removes this hidden information while preserving the quality of your media files.
+Take control of your digital footprint!
+EXIF metadata can expose your precise GPS coordinates, device details, camera settings, timestamps, and unique identifiers.
+Redact eliminates all these privacy risks while preserving the quality of your media files.

 ---